apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Europe’s biggest economy shrank in the third quarter**
+**Antisemitic mob storms through Russian airport as flight from Tel Aviv lands**

-You can read more about it [here](https://www.cnn.com/2023/10/30/business/germany-economy-q3-gdp/index.html).
+You can read more about it [here](https://www.cnn.com/2023/10/30/europe/russia-dagestan-airport-anti-israel-intl-hnk/index.html).

 ## Requirements
 - Python 3.8